Cooking with Earthworms

 Beside American Indians the Aborigines in Australia ate earthworms as did the Maoris of New Zealand, and some people in China.
 The common earthworm’s scientific name is Lumbrius terrestris.
 (LEM-brick-es ter-REST-triss.)
 In this case the name means what we call it.
 Lumbrius means worm and terrestris means earth.

 Lastly, before we get to the recipes, a word about table presentation.
 When we eat beef, the entire carcass is not placed on the table before us.
-We often go to great lengths to make this or that cut appetizing, edible, and attractive. yet we tend to think of worms (and insects) in toto rather than in recipes, invoking the Yuck Factor.
-Most of us ate pork, beef or lamb for years before seeing one roasted whole on a spit, which if it had been our first experience with that meat also could have been yucky as well.
+We often go to great lengths to make this or that cut appetizing, edible, and attractive yet we tend to think of worms (and insects) in toto rather than in recipes, invoking the Yuck Factor.
+Most of us ate pork, beef or lamb for years before seeing one roasted whole on a spit, which if that had been our first experience with that meat we might have thought of it as yucky, too.
 Start exotic fare as part of a recipe first, then work your way up.